 If you're in the process of creating a birth plan, then check out this "visual" birth plan I created using Power Point and icons for a much easier-to-read template for your team!

-I loved creating a birth plan for both my pregnancies, although in both cases I never even shared it outside my husband, doula and a quick glance from my OB.
-But despite that, it gave me an opportunity to think about all aspects of the birth and make informed decisions ahead of time instead of being pressured into a quick decision in the moment.
+I loved creating a birth plan for both my pregnancies as it gave me an opportunity to think about all aspects of the upcoming birth and make informed decisions ahead of time instead of being pressured into a quick decision in the moment.

 Create it with the help of your partner so you are both on the same page with certain procedures and then he or she can be relied upon to be your voice when you are unable to speak up for yourself... as I've experienced!

-A strong word of advice, though, is try not to get too hung up on your specifics.
+A strong word of advice, though, is try not to get too hung up on your preferences.

 In a few of the mom groups I follow on Facebook, I started seeing these really cool plans that were done with visual icons rather than just wordy paragraphs on a sheet of paper.
 It really resonated with me as an easy to read way of communicating my preferences.
 My first time around, my birth preferences took up about 3 pages of paper, which was mostly copied and pasted from a few of my birth-prep sources.